1993 New York Mets season: Regular season

 The Mets first game of the season was reminiscent of the first game of their championship season, as they hosted an expansion team in their very first game in franchise history; this time, the Colorado Rockies.

 Once again, trouble courted the Mets in 1993.
 After Bob Klapisch and John Harper's chronicle of the 1992 season, The Worst Team Money Could Buy, came out early in the season, Bobby Bonilla confronted Klapisch after a game and tried to provoke him into a physical confrontation.
 In June, Bret Saberhagen filled a Super Soaker water gun with bleach and shot it at reporters in the clubhouse.
 Vince Coleman once again found himself in trouble when he struck Dwight Gooden with a golf club while swinging it wildly in the clubhouse and injured him.
 Later in the season, while in the car of Los Angeles Dodgers outfielder Eric Davis, Coleman tossed a lit firecracker toward a crowd of autograph seekers at Dodger Stadium, injuring three people when it exploded.
 This proved to be the last straw for the Mets and Coleman; he was placed on administrative leave following the incident and the team later announced that Coleman would not be with the team going forward.

 After thirty-eight games, the Mets had decided enough was enough and relieved Torborg of his duties as manager.
 He became the third straight Mets skipper to be fired before the end of the season, following Davey Johnson and Bud Harrelson.
 Dallas Green, who had not managed a team since he was fired by the New York Yankees as their manager during the 1989 season but had been serving as a scout for the Mets, was promoted to replace him.
 With the team standing at 13–25, Green recorded only forty-six victories in his abbreviated first campaign and brought the Mets home with the worst record in baseball.
-The team's poor record also cost second year general manager Al Harazin his job, with the team hiring San Diego Padres general manager Joe McIlvaine to replace him.